-Do these interactions, or some variation thereof, sound familiar?
+Do these interactions, or some variations thereof, sound familiar?
 Do they happen to you more than you care to admit?

-Oh, don’t worry, we always have time to bond with our family when we are on vacation.
+Don’t worry; we always have time to bond with our family while on vacation.

-Except that we walk around on our vacation glued to our smart phones.
+Except that we walk around during our vacation glued to our smartphones.

 The phenomenon of being too busy to appreciate the good things in life is not a new one.
-In this week’s Parsha the Torah tells us that when Moshe came to give the Jewish people the great news that G-d was about to free them, they didn’t even hear him.
-Not that they didn’t believe him, they simply were too busy, too overworked, to even hear what he was saying.
-(See Exodus 6:9)
+In this week’s Torah portion, we learn that when Moshe gave the Jewish people the great news that G-d was about to free them, they didn’t even hear him.
+It wasn’t that they didn’t believe him; they were simply too busy and overworked even to listen to what he was saying.
+(See Shemot 6:9)

 The Torah tells us that this was all part of Pharaoh’s plan: Keep ’em so busy they won’t have time to think.
-(See Exodus 5:9)
+(See Shemot 5:9)

-The Kabbalists tell us that our evil inclination is following in Pharaoh’s footsteps, trying to keep us so busy that we won’t have to focus on the important things in life: our marriage, our children, and our soul.
+The Kabbalists teach that our evil inclination follows in Pharaoh’s footsteps, trying to keep us so busy that we won’t have time to focus on the essential things in life: Our marriage, our children, and our soul.
 (See Ramchal, Path of the Just, chapter 2).
-Like the Jews in Egypt, we will remain enslaved until we learn to focus on the truly meaningful parts of our lives.
+Like the Jews in Egypt, we will remain enslaved until we learn to focus on and prioritize the significant parts of our lives.

-One way to start is to set aside chunks of “sacred time” when you are disconnected from your IPhone (or Android, or whatever) .
-Try not checking your messages every few minutes.
+One way to start is to set aside intervals of “sacred time” when you are disconnected from your smartphone.
+The best opportunity for this is the holy day of Shabbos, a time set aside for G-d, family, and friends.
+But really every day, we should get into the habit of not needing to check our messages every few minutes.
 You may be surprised to learn that your work performance may actually improve, and you may discover that you are not as indispensable as you thought.
-In the words attributed to Charles De Gaulle, “Graveyards are full of indispensable men.”
+In words attributed to Charles De Gaulle, “Graveyards are full of indispensable men.”

-Paradoxically, you will discover that those whom we take most for granted are the ones to whom we are truly indispensable, and they to us.
+Paradoxically, you will discover that those whom we take most for granted are the ones to whom we are truly indispensable, and likewise, they are indispensable to us.